- Home»

 Personal, Social and Emotional Development

-crucial for children to lead healthy and happy lives, and is fundamental to their cognitive development.
+Crucial for children to lead healthy and happy lives, and is fundamental to their cognitive development.

 Physical Development

-vital in children’s all-round development, enabling them to pursue happy, healthy and active lives.
+Vital in children’s all-round development, enabling them to pursue happy, healthy and active lives.

-Providers must also support children in 4 Specific areas;
+Practitioners must also support children in 4 Specific areas;

 Literacy